lhforsythe/TasksAvailable/README.md

 5) Click "Load unpacked" button
 6) Navigate to the folder that was created when the ZIP was extracted (should be called "TasksAvailable-main")
 7) Select the folder (click whatever button cooresponds to choosing the folder in the file picker window)
-8) A little message should appear saying that the exstention has been loaded, which means it was installed and can now be accessed like any other plugin.
+8) A little message should appear saying that the extention has been loaded, which means it was installed and can now be accessed like any other plugin.
 #### Below is a video that details this:
 https://github.com/user-attachments/assets/e491a1f5-5856-4e18-8fa2-7950e6eee2af
 ### Usage: